Heart attack and acute coronary syndrome

 Opening the Arteries: Emergency Angioplasty or Thrombolytic Drugs

-With a STEMI heart attack, a clot that has formed in a coronary artery that supplies oxygen to the heart muscle blocks it completely.
+With a heart attack, clots form in the coronary arteries that supply oxygen to the heart muscle.
 Opening a clotted artery as quickly as possible is the best approach to improving survival and limiting the amount of heart muscle that is permanently damaged.
-Guidelines recommend that communities have emergency systems in place to ensure that heart attack patients are directed to appropriate medical centers equipped to treat them as quickly as possible.
+New guidelines recommend that communities have emergency systems in place to ensure that heart attack patients are directed to appropriate medical centers equipped to treat them as quickly as possible.

 The standard medical and surgical solutions for opening arteries are:

-- Angioplasty (usually with stent placement), also called percutaneous coronary intervention (PCI), is the preferred emergency procedure for opening the arteries.
+- Angioplasty, also called percutaneous coronary intervention (PCI), is the preferred emergency procedure for opening the arteries.
 Angioplasty should be performed promptly for patients with STEMI heart attack, preferably within 90 minutes of arriving at a hospital capable of performing the procedure.
 In most cases, a stent is placed in the artery to keep it open after the angioplasty.
 Guidelines recommend PCI for all patients with STEMI attacks who have experienced symptom onset within the past 12 hours.

 - Thrombolytics (clot-busting drugs) are the standard medications used to open the arteries.
-A thrombolytic drug should be given within 12 hours after the onset of symptoms.
-Patients who arrive at a hospital that is not equipped to perform PCI should receive clot-busting therapy within 30 minutes of arriving at the hospital and then are usually transferred to a PCI center without delay.
+A thrombolytic drug needs to be given within 12 hours after the onset of symptoms.
+Patients who arrive at a hospital that is not equipped to perform PCI should receive clot-busting therapy within 30 minutes of arriving at the hospital and then be transferred to a PCI center without delay.

 Thrombolytic, also called clot-busting or fibrinolytic, drugs are recommended as alternatives to angioplasty.
 These drugs dissolve the clot, or thrombus, responsible for causing artery blockage and heart-muscle tissue death.

-Thrombolytics should be avoided or used with great caution in the following patients:
+Thrombolytics should be avoided or used with great caution in the following patients after heart attack:

 - Patients with a history of stroke